TiagoGIM/TiagoGIM/Readme.md

 - 💻 My code languages' favorites are Python and Javascript.
 (But I know about C++ too). =D

+- Don't ask me why but now I'm coding with Java and some times I think it's nice.

 - ⚡ Fun fact: I ctrl+c ctrl+v this "README.md" from @carolquiterio.